reinout/soliddjango/doc/source/preface.rst

 Reinout's background
 ====================

-By education, I'm a civil engineer.
-A military engineer builds missiles, a civil engineer builds targets.
+By education, I'm a `civil engineer
+<http://en.wikipedia.org/wiki/Civil_engineering>`_.
+A military engineer builds
+missiles, a civil engineer builds targets.
 So if an architect designs something, we get to make sure it doesn't collapse.
 And if there's a big storm surge barrier or something like that: civil engineers.

 By hobby and self-education, I'm a programmer.
 Pascal in the 1990s, Python since 2000.
-Mostly Zope and Plone in the beginning; Django since about three years.
-So I've got a quite diverse background, especially since I've delved into the deep, deep mines/pits of Zope/Plone complexity.
+Mostly `Zope <http://zope.org>`_ and `Plone <http://plone.org>`_ in the beginning; Django since about three years.
+So I've got a quite diverse background, especially since I've delved into the deep, deep pits of Zope/Plone complexity.
 Lovely stuff.
 Learned a lot.
 Now I'm working full-time with Django.
 Lovely stuff!

 By profession, I'm both a civil engineer and a programmer at the moment.
 I work at `Nelen & Schuurmans <http://www.nelen-schuurmans.nl>`_ in the